meg768/wordl/README.md

 ## Example

-This is an example how to generate the first "best" words in Wordle
+This is an example how to generate the first "best" words in Wordle.

-Start by entering the command
+Start by entering the command:

-	$ ./wordle.js words
+	$ ./wordle.js words --no-limit

-This will display all the words in the Wordle dictionary.
-However, we want out start word to consist of unique letters.
-So type the following command
+This will display all words in the Wordle dictionary.
+However, we want our start word to consist of unique letters and don't need to see all words in the dictionary.
+So type the following command.

 	$ ./wordle.js words --unique